Gonocephalus beyschlagi

 Gonocephalus beyschlagi, also known commonly as the Sumatra forest dragon, is a species of lizard in the family Agamidae.
 The species is native to northern Sumatra, Indonesia.

 Etymology

 The specific name, beyschlagi, is in honor of Fritz Beyschlag who collected the holotype.

+Habitat

+The preferred natural habitat of G. beyschlagi is forest, at altitudes below 500 m.

 Description

 G. beyschlagi may attain a snout-to-vent length (SVL) of 11.5 cm, with a tail length of 28 cm.

+Behavior

+G. beyschlagi is arboreal and diurnal.